You will learn how to control and moderate diaries and bulletin boards in Collabito.

 To communicate with respondents, choose the specific activity (page) click the Enter icon on the right of each page.

 You as the moderator can see everything that respondents have submitted.
 Even the draft posts that a respondent hasn’t published yet are visible to you.
-You can also add comments, likes or dislikes to everyone’s post.
+You can also add comments, likes, or dislikes to everyone’s post.

-Let’s look at the front end view.
+Let’s look at the front-end view.
 Here is how a new diary task looks from the respondent’s perspective:

 You can see the assignment from the moderator on the top and the text editor below it.
 Here respondents type their answers.

-They can format the text and it’s also possible to upload images from their devices (laptop, cell phone, tablet) by clicking the image icon on in the top left corner of the editor.
+They can format the text and it’s also possible to upload images from their devices (laptop, cell phone, tablet) by clicking the image icon in the top left corner of the editor.
 Emojis are also supported.

-There is an auto-save function built in to the editor, it stores the draft every minute so a respondent doesn’t lose his work if he leaves the page before finalizing it.
+There is an auto-save function built into the editor, it stores the draft every minute so a respondent doesn’t lose his work if he leaves the page before finalizing it.